alissonmartineli/alissonmartineli/README.md

 ## 🎯 Goals for 2022

 - Keep improving my software development skills
-- Learn more about DevOps, Big Data and Machine Learning
+- Learn more about DevOps

 ---